Private Investor Club

-So, I do not accept any money from any sponsor or platform for ANY reason.
+So, I do NOT accept any money from outside sponsors or platforms for ANYTHING.
 That includes: no money for guides, tutorials, postings, reviews, referring investors, affiliate leads, or advertising.
 I also do not negotiate special terms for myself above what I negotiate for the benefit of members.

 Also, new club members are vetted for conflicts of interest and they may not solicit other members.

-Please see "Code of Ethics" in the Terms and Conditions for more information.
+Please see "Code of Ethics" in the Terms and Conditions for complete information.

 How can you decline sponsor and platform compensation like that, when others can't?